 Our regular clients are the lifeblood of our business.
 Chasing new jobs is exciting, but the relationships we build over the years are sustaining.
-There’s unlikely to be a single full time pro out there who hasn’t had a slow week saved by a big order from a return customer.
+There’s unlikely a single full-time pro out there hasn’t had a slow week saved by a big order from a return customer.
 Without repeat business, we would be voicing in between slurps of lukewarm Ramen.

 The answer is yes.
 Retainers!

 A great business strategy to preserve income in the coming year is to evaluate the clients who keep coming back on a weekly or monthly basis as prospects for prepaid retainers.
 With few exceptions (Work as the signature voice of a television show or a particular animated character come to mind,) most of your clients carry some risk of moving in a different direction in the next twelve months for any variety of reasons.